Chronic hypertensive encephalopathy

 No intra or extra-axial collections.

-Extensive diffuse periventricular white matter change can be attributed to background small vessel ischaemic disease, the extent of the changes are disproportionate to the patient's age.
-Numerous microhaemorrhages are in a distribution suggestive of chronic hypertensive encephalopathy (hypertensive microangiopathy) .
+Extensive diffuse periventricular white matter change can be attributed to background small vessel ischemic disease, the extent of the changes are disproportionate to the patient's age.
+Numerous microhemorrhages are in a distribution suggestive of chronic hypertensive encephalopathy (hypertensive microangiopathy) .

-This distribution of microhaemorrhages is typical of hypertensive encephalopathy and the location mirrors that of larger hypertensive haemorrhages which are most common in the basal ganglia, pons and cerebellar hemispheres.
+This distribution of microhemorrhages is typical of hypertensive encephalopathy and the location mirrors that of larger hypertensive hemorrhages which are most common in the basal ganglia, pons and cerebellar hemispheres.

 - The Australian and New Zealand Neuropsychiatry and Behavioural Neurology Conference 2014: MRI in neuropsychiatry and behavioural neurology.